PlanterApp/planter_docs/content/en/docs/700_connect/701_contact/index.md

 {{< screenshot Settings-info.jpg "Screenshot of the Info section of the Settings screen with the Send Feedback option" >}}<br /><br />
 3. Draft an email to the Planter team (be sure to note the email address that you use for your Planter account)

-{{< alert icon="🍎" context="info" text="The feedback email comes pre-populated with troubleshooting information - leave this information in and write your feedback below" />}}
+{{< alert icon="🍎" context="info" text="The feedback email comes pre-populated with troubleshooting information - leave this information in and write your email below" />}}